 It’s early March and we’re smack dab in the middle of the seed starting season, or maybe just getting ready to start in more northern climes.
-It seems like a good time to review some tips for starting seeds and growing seedlings indoors ahead of outdoor planting.
+It seems like a good time to review some tips for germinating seeds and growing seedlings indoors ahead of outdoor planting.
 And while the basics of seed starting are pretty simple, there are always some tried-and-true tricks as well as some timely reminders to make your seed starting experience a worthwhile one.
 First time seed starter or someone who just wants to review the basics?
 Try here.

 Most Important: The one thing we’ve found to be most important among many important things when starting seeds indoors?
 Moisture control.
 This means not only controlling the moisture in your starting mix, but providing the proper drainage.
 And, in the circular, everything-is-related-to-everything-else world of gardening, this means using the right starting mix.

 Of course you can buy a good, organic starting mix.
 We don’t like to use potting soil mixes unless we blend in some of the ingredients — like perlite, charcoal, or coconut coir (we prefer using coir because, unlike peat moss, it’s a renewable resource) — that facilitates good drainage.
 You can also make your own starting mix.
 There are several good recipes that involve leaf mold, compost, garden soil, sand, and other drainage facilitators.
 We usually avoid garden soil.
 It has a tendency to compact (bad drainage) and may harbor diseases.
 Of course you can sterilize the soil before you use it, but that will also kill the beneficial microbes and other organisms that will help your plants get off to a good start.
 And it might make for kitchen smells your family isn’t used to.